Just Say Yes (Ted): Plot

-Following a recap of the first movie's events, John and Ted struggle to play a video game on the Nintendo Entertainment System, and are shamed by Blaire for calling Mario and Luigi midgets.
-At dinner, Blaire continues to shame John and Ted, whilst also calling Matty out on his racist comments.
-After an argument, it is suggested that Ted goes to school, an idea that Ted dismisses.
-Home alone, Ted creates a mess in the house and invites over several prostitutes, prompting Matty to force him to go to school.
-At school, Ted and John go to class, where Ted mocks the teacher and suggests his wife is having an affair; the teacher breaks down and informs him that she indeed had an affair, causing confusion among the class.
+John and Ted struggle to play a broken Super Mario Bros. cartridge on the Nintendo Entertainment System, and are shamed by Blaire for labeling Mario and Luigi as midgets.
+At dinner, Blaire continues to shame John and Ted, whilst also calling Matty out on his racist comments towards Asian people.
+After an argument, it is suggested that Ted should go to school with John, an idea that Ted dismisses.
+Home alone, Ted shoots the TV with a shotgun and invites over several prostitutes, prompting Matty to force him to attend school.
+At school, Ted and John go to class, where Ted mocks the teacher and suggests that his wife is having an affair; the teacher breaks down and informs him that she is having an affair, causing confusion among the class.

 Ted and John discover that Shiela, John's crush, has drugs, and the two attempt to buy some to get Ted kicked out.
-Shiela, after some bargaining, informs them of the address of her drug dealer.
+Shiela, after some bargaining, informs them of the address of her drug supplier.
 Ted goes to the address, finding Blaire and her roommate selling pot.
-She assures him that they are selling the pot to pay for college tuition, and she agrees to give it to Ted on the grounds that he won’t share it with John.
-Ted agrees, but still smokes it with John after pressuring.
+She assures him that they are selling the pot to pay for college tuition, and she agrees to give it to Ted on the grounds that he won't share it with John.
+Ted agrees, but still smokes it with John when the latter pressures him.
 After this, John and Ted go to dinner and Blaire realizes the two are high.

-Blaire threatens Ted for this, and he agrees to not do drugs anymore.
+She threatens Ted for this, and he agrees not to partake anymore.
 John and Ted go to school with the weed in an attempt to get Ted kicked out, but Clive, John's bully, steals it from them.
 After a failed conversation with the school principal over having Ted kicked out, the boys go into Blaire's room to find more pot, but hide in a closet after she walks in with Susan.
-After being discovered with the pot, Matty kicks Blaire out of the house, whilst Susan is upset with Matty for charging Blaire rent.
-John and Ted attempt to apologise and Blaire explained that she decided to live with them because her dad's a drunk, her mom's a lunatic and her brother is in jail for robbing a Mrs. Fields store and keeping crack, Blaire explains that she hoped that she could keep John on the right path but, because of what he did, she doesn't know if she can.
-Feeling guilty, Ted retrieves a piece of memorabilia from his time in Hollywood, and uses it to bribe Matty into letting Blaire stay.
+After being discovered with the pot, Matty kicks Blaire out of the house, whilst Susan is upset with Matty when she discovers that he has been charging Blaire rent.
+Feeling guilty, Ted retrieves a piece of Rocky memorabilia from his time in Hollywood, and uses it to bribe Matty into letting Blaire stay.
 He accepts, and agrees to not charge her rent anymore.
-Blaire thanks John and Ted and tells them that there's hope they'll break 'the Bennet curse', she also asks them not to partake in drugs anymore, which the two promise, but decides to partake in pot.
+Blaire thanks John and Ted, asking them not to partake in drugs anymore, which the two falsely promise.